-A comparison of the Role of Religion in America and Saudi Arabia
+How Is the Role of Religion in America Compared to That of Saudi Arabia?

 In this hub, the writer will focus on the last option of assignment 7 on the functioning of religion in the cultural context.
 In essence, from an anthropological perspective, there are many functions, which are played by religion in the society.
 First believed as evolving from the necessity in understanding the physical world, religion presently complements the scientific knowledge on the understanding of the physical world and many of the cultural aspects that are prevalent in the society.
 This paper will compare and contrast the relationships between religion and politics in the American cultural context with those of Saudi Arabia.

 Despite the fact that there has been a clear separation of religion and the state in America, there is no doubt that, religion still plays a significant role and influences much of the political system in the country.
 In particular, the U.S presents a good example of a political culture that has been shaped by religious associations and churches.
 Moreover, the striking movement could offer evidence for the significant influence of religious communities and leaders who are strongly advocating for the implementation of human rights.
 In the context of U.S, religion plays a critical role in societal integration, as well as socialization of citizens.
 The reason attributed to this phenomenon is that the state has to employ a language that could be accessed by all citizens.
 This means that imposing some policy, which may not be popular to the majority, would not be justice at all.
 This is why the state can no longer be impartial in a nation with different worldviews, subculture and one that harbors a religious majority (Wald, and Leege 2010, 355).

 However, unlike other countries such as Saudi Arabia, where religion directs the political course of the nation, the religious right in the American context is rather a mixed phenomenon.
 In this light, it should be considered that though religion greatly influences the political courses, all decisions that are legally binding, as well as political programs have to be backed by the state power.